takebo/git-readme-template/README.md

 A few things that you can do with {project_name}:

-- Feature one
+- Simple and easy to use
-- Feature two
+- Clean design
+- To the point
-- Feature three
+- Customizable

 ## Development